 - A permit will be issued only to residents who do not have access to off-street parking.

 - A permit is effective as soon as it is issued.

 - A Permit may be issued to more than one vehicle per dwelling unit.

 How to apply for a Residential Zone Parking Permit

 All monthly parking accounts are managed directly by parking customers through the HotSpot online website or app.
 You must provide both a valid New Brunswick Motor Vehicle Registration with the current uptown address and a bona fide proof of residency issued to the uptown address.
 The HotSpot app will require residential customers to upload digital copies of proof of residency in order to complete the application.

 Examples of a proof of residency include a recent telephone bill, power bill, water bill, government issued mail physically delivered to the uptown address, or a copy of a recently-signed lease agreement.

 Permits are valid From May 1st to April 30th of the next year, as indicated on the front of the permit.
 Renewals must be done before your May 1st expiry.
-Prior to the end of the permit period, the Saint John Parking Commission will mail all current permit holders a letter outlining the renewal process.

 The price of a parking permit decreases by 1/12 for each passing month.
 For example, a permit issued in May would cost $52.17 plus HST and in June, it would cost $47.82 plus HST.